Alfresco/docs-alfresco/insight-engine/latest/config/keys/index.md

 Use this information to set up your generated certificates in their correct locations.

-Before continuing, make sure that you've already completed the steps in [Generating secure keys for SSL communication](generate-keys-ssl.md)
+Before continuing, make sure that you've already completed the steps in [Generating secure keys for SSL communication](#Generating-secure-keys-for-SSL-communication).

 1. Copy the files under `/keystores/alfresco` to the Alfresco Content Services install location: